Elbert County, Colorado: Politics

 Elbert is a strongly Republican county in Presidential elections.
 Along with Rio Blanco County and Kit Carson County, it was one of three Colorado counties to be won by Alf Landon in 1936, and stood together with Hinsdale and Washington Counties by supporting Barry Goldwater over Lyndon Johnson in 1964.
 The last Democratic presidential nominee to carry Elbert County was Franklin Delano Roosevelt in 1932.

-Elbert County is in the 4th Congressional District and the current representative is Republican Ken Buck from Windsor.
+Elbert County is in the 4th Congressional District and the current representative is Republican Lauren Boebert.

 In senatorial elections, the county has been similarly Republican.
-No Democratic senatorial candidate has obtained even thirty percent of the county's vote since Ben Nighthorse Campbell, who was later to shift to the Republican Party, in 1992, and none have actually won since before 1990.
 In gubernatorial elections, Elbert County has also generally been powerfully Republican, but was nonetheless carried by Democrat Roy Romer by a narrow margin in 1990 – when he carried all but four counties statewide – by Dick Lamm in 1982 and by Constitution Party candidate Tom Tancredo in 2010.

 The official newspaper of record used by the county is the weekly Elbert County News.
 The weekly Ranchland News and monthly Prairie Times also cover local events.

+Education

+School districts covering sections of the county include: